IlyaKozlov1991/GB_PYTHON_HOMEWORKS/README.md

 Lesson002_Exercise003

 Write a programm which takes 2 (two) strings as inputs and checks how many times STR1 is found in STR2

+Lesson002_Exercise004

+Write programm which takes a number (N) and ccordinates of two points as input and find a distance between the points in ND space

+Lesson002_Exercise005

+Write a code which will check either statement ¬(X ⋁ Y ⋁ Z) = ¬X ⋀ ¬Y ⋀ ¬Z is TRUE or FALSE.
+Number of predicates is randomly generated from 5 to 25, values of predicates are random.
+Check the statement 100 times and show how many time was spend